SiaFoundation/siad/changelog/README.md

 - Bug fixes from the previous releases should be logged under `bugs-fixed` directory.
-- Other notable changes that users and developers should know about should be loged under `other` directory.
+- Other notable changes that users and developers should know about should be logged under `other` directory.

 These issues then appear in corresponding section **Key Updates**, **Bugs Fixed**, resp. **Other** in the generated changelog.